AndreMicheletti/game-idea-generator/README.md

 # Game idea Generator

-A `Vue.js` app to randomly select words to create game ideas.
+A `React` app to randomly select words to create game ideas.

 ### Features